ed770878/HohhaDynamicXOR/attacks/README.md

 salt.
 The first byte of the parity `xor(A,B)` is the same as the first byte of the parity `xor(X,M)`.
 Therefore, the first byte can be recovered as `M = xor(X,A,B)`.
 That makes this CCA2 attack a classic stream cipher attack.
-Furthermore, if X is zero, then the equation can be simplified to `M = xor(X,B)`.
+Furthermore, if A is zero, then the equation can be simplified to `M = xor(X,B)`.

 After the first byte is known, the arbitrary plain text is sent with the first